jtheisen/sqlizer/readme.md

 # The right level of abstraction

 Nobody wants to write SQL itself, even if it was type-safe and would integrate nicely into a host language like JavaScript.
 One wants at least *some* abstraction on top of that, the most common for ORMs being implict joins through navigational properties.
-On the other hand, it shouldn't be entirely mystical how the SQL is being generated.
+On the other hand, it shouldn't be entirely mystical how the SQL is being generated and the resulting SQL should resemble the original query to make debugging easier.

 ## We want to query graphs, not tables

-Another common thing is that ORM query results are technically graphs (with relationships being the edges), whereas SQL results are usually flat tables.
+One common thing is that ORM query results are technically graphs (with relationships being the edges), whereas SQL results are usually flat tables.
-Sql Server for can indeed return subgraphs (or rather subtrees, but that's close enough) by returning XML or JSON, but I don't know to what extent that's common in other database servers.
+Sql Server can indeed return subgraphs (or rather subtrees, but that's close enough) by returning XML or JSON, but I don't know to what extent that's common in other database servers.

 ## Named subqueries

 In LINQ you can write

     var orders = Orders.Where(o => !o.IsDeleted);
-    var result = orders.Select(o => o.CreatedBy).Union(orders.Select(o => o.LastModifiedBy))
+    var result = orders.Select(o => o.CreatedBy)
+        .Union(orders.Select(o => o.LastModifiedBy));

 giving you all people involved with non-deleted orders.
 The "non-deleted" set of orders is factored out here, something that in SQL is called a *common table expression* (CTE):

     WITH orders AS (
         SELECT o.* FROM Orders o WHERE o.IsDeleted = 0